 1.1.
 Did your medical school offer elective courses (student selected modules) to engage students in Education for Sustainable Healthcare or Planetary Health in the last year?
-3 Yes, the medical school has offered more than one elective whose primary focus is ESH/planetary health in the past year.
-2 Yes, the medical school has offered one elective whose primary focus is ESH/planetary health in the past year.
-1 The medical school does not have any electives whose primary focus is ESH/planetary health, but there are one or more electives that include a lecture on planetary health.
-0 No, the medical school has not offered any electives on planetary health or electives that include ESH/planetary health topics in the past year.
-Score explanation: Albert Einstein College of Medicine does not offer any elective courses on planetary health topics.
+Yes, the medical school has offered more than one elective whose primary focus is ESH/planetary health in the past year.
+(3 points) Yes, the medical school has offered one elective whose primary focus is ESH/planetary health in the past year.
+(2 points) The medical school does not have any electives whose primary focus is ESH/planetary health, but there are one or more electives that include a lecture on planetary health.
+(1 points) No, the medical school has not offered any electives on planetary health or electives that include ESH/planetary health topics in the past year.
+(0 points) Score Assigned: 0 Score explanation: Albert Einstein College of Medicine does not offer any elective courses on planetary health topics.